Jassi50/PythonPart1/README.md

 # Python Part 1
-My Midterm and Final project for part 1 of my Python program at UBC
+My midterm and final project for part 1 of my python program at UBC